-Movie theaters offer a multisensory experience unlike anything else.
-There is nothing that takes you away from the present and immerses you in another world quite like the movies.
+Movie theaters—specifically Chicago movie theaters—offer a multisensory experience unlike anything else.
+Nothing takes you away from the present and immerses you in another world, quite like the movies.
 They’re a guaranteed emotional experience whether you go with friends, family, on a date, or even alone.

-Here we’ve rounded up some of the best movie theaters in Chicago.
+From River North to Logan Square, we’ve rounded up some of the best Chicago movie theaters.
 As it is fairly easy to find somewhere with a giant screen, big seats, and state-of-the-art sound in this day and age, we’ve instead focused on the more unique cinematic experiences available around the city.

 1. Music Box Theatre

-Chicago’s go-to venue for independent, foreign, and classic films, the Music Box Theatre offers one of the most unique cinematic experiences in Chicago.
+Chicago’s go-to venue for independent, foreign, and classic films, the Music Box Theatre, offers one of Chicago’s most unique cinematic experiences.

 Address: 3733 North Southport Avenue, Chicago